logan-chr/OpticoreWK/README.md

 cisco switch

-cisco access point x2 plugged into ports 3 and 5
+cisco access point x2 plugged into ANY 2 ports

 change thedata in the .env file to the adresses that are unique to your hardware, e.g: